 As of Sept.
 27, the country's total case count stood at 2,509,177.
 Of the figure, 2,313,412 have recovered while 158,169 are active or patients who are still being treated.

 DOH Epidemiology Bureau Director Dr. Alethea De Guzman explained that they were not able to report deaths from Sept.
 24 to 26 after its system called COVIDKaya experienced a "downtime."

-“This system downtime resulted to rejected data pushed from the COVID Document Repository System (CDRS), the COVIDKaya user interface being inaccessible to the end users either to encode new cases or update existing ones, [and the] inability to extract updated data for linelist generation,” she said during an online forum.
+"This system downtime resulted to rejected data pushed from the COVID Document Repository System (CDRS), the COVIDKaya user interface being inaccessible to the end users either to encode new cases or update existing ones, inability to extract updated data for linelist generation," she said during an online forum.

 De Guzman said that the system downtime was “mainly due to the limited server capacity of COVIDKaya to handle, receive, and process bulk data pushed from the CDRS.”

 “The COVIDKaya downtime delayed the encoding and validation process of deaths,” she added.

 De Guzman said that they are currently working with the Department of Information and Communications Technology (DICT) to fix the technical issue in their system.